github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 - When `experimental.multi_runner_config_v2` is empty, every key in `multi_runner_config` continues to call `modules/runners` at its historical `module.runners["configuration"]` address.
 - The stable module call receives the original v1 values for compatibility-sensitive inputs.
 - Stable queue tagging and the flat `runners_map` output remain unchanged.
-- When `experimental.multi_runner_config_v2` is non-empty, every key in that map calls `modules/runner-stack` at `module.runner_stacks["configuration"]`; no resources are created from the ignored v1 map.
+- When `multi_runner_config` is empty and `experimental.multi_runner_config_v2` is non-empty, every key in the v2 map calls `modules/runner-stack` at `module.runner_stacks["configuration"]`.
 - Experimental resources are exposed separately through the nested `runners_map_v2` output.
-- The maps are not combined and duplicate keys do not need special precedence: v2 is the complete selected configuration whenever it is non-empty.
+- The maps are not combined, and there is no precedence rule between them.
+Populating both maps is unsupported.

 No state move is included in phase 1.
 Enabling v2 for a module instance that already manages v1 runners changes its implementation addresses; phase 1 does not migrate that state.
 Existing deployments should keep v2 empty until the documented state-migration phase.
 The current v2 path is intended for new or explicitly experimental deployments.